igrmk/cavez/README.md

-CAVEZ / Conda Automatic Virtual Environments for ZSH
+CAVEZ / Conda Automatic Virtual Environments for Zsh
 ====================================================

 This is another tool that automatically switches a Python virtual environment based on the directory you are in.